 Bit Location Register Description Attributes 3 PortQACK This field describes the CCIX Port's Quiesce Acknowledgement status.
 Ob: CCIX Port not quiesced.
 1b: CCIX Port quiesced.
 If the CCIX Port has Hardware Quiesce Acknowledgement (HW QACK) capability, as indicated by a PortCapStat1.PortHWQACKCap value of 1b, then PortCapStat.PortQACK is set by implementation specific methods.
-Software can choose to poll PortCapStat1.PortQACK instead of waiting for the <port quiesce="" time=""> value to check PortQACK if PortCapStat1.PortHWQACKCap has a value of 1b.</port> If the CCIX Port does not have HW QACK capability as indicated in PortCapStat1.PortHWQACKCap value of 0b, the following sequence is followed: The CCIX Port sets the PortQACK bit to a value 1b after completing or detecting the following actions in this order: The CCIX Port detects that the CCIX Port Quiesce Request (PortCntl.PortQREQ) Control bit is set.
-The CCIX Port has not issued any Requests and sent and received all relevant outstanding Responses, for the duration of <port quiesce="" time="">.</port> <port quiesce="" time=""> is based on the value of ComnCntl2.QACKTimeScale and ComnCntl2.QACKTimeValue, described further in Table 6-12.</port> Following the transition of the CCIX Port Quiesce Request (PortCntl.PortQREQ in Table 6-30) control bit from 0b to 1b, the CCIX Port must take no longer than 2 <port quiesce="" time=""> to set PortQACK.</port> RO 4 Port must transition the PortQACK bit from 1b to 0b.
-PortHWQACKCap This field describes the CCIX Port's Hardware Quiesce Acknowledgement Capability.
+Software can choose to poll PortCapStat1.PortQACK instead of waiting for the <port quiesce="" time=""> value to check PortQACK if PortCapStat1.PortHWQACKCap has a value of 1b.
+If the CCIX Port does not have HW QACK capability as indicated in PortCapStat1.PortHWQACKCap value of 0b, the following sequence is followed: The CCIX Port sets the PortQACK bit to a value 1b after completing or detecting the following actions in this order: 1.
+The CCIX Port detects that the CCIX Port Quiesce Request (PortCntl.PortQREQ) Control bit is set.
+2. The CCIX Port has not issued any Requests and sent and received all relevant outstanding Responses, for the duration of <port quiesce="" time=""> <port quiesce="" time=""> is based on the value of ComnCntl2.QACKTimeScale and ComnCntl2.QACKTimeValue, described further in Table 6-12.
+3. Following the transition of the CCIX Port Quiesce Request (PortCntl.PortQREQ in Table 6-31) control bit from 0b to 1b, the CCIX Port must take no longer than 2 <port quiesce="" time=""> to set PortQACK.
+After 2 <port quiesce="" time="">, CCIX Software detecting a zero returned for the PortQACK field indicates an error condition such that the CCIX Port was unable to reach a quiescent state.
+Following the transition of the PortCntl.PortQREQ control bit from 1b to 0b, the CCIX Port must transition the PortQACK bit from 1b to 0b.</port></port></port></port></port> RO 4 PortHWQACKCap This field describes the CCIX Port's Hardware Quiesce Acknowledgement Capability.
 0b: The CCIX Port does not have a hardware mechanism to achieve a quiescent state.
 1b: The CCIX Port has a hardware mechanism to achieve a quiescent state.
 RO